LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Routines.rst

 In this section, we list the full set of user-callable functions comprising the FARKODE solver interface.
-For each function, we list the corresponding ARKode functions, to provide a mapping between the two solver interfaces.
+For each function, we list the corresponding ARKStep functions, to provide a mapping between the two solver interfaces.
 Further documentation on each FARKODE function is provided in the following sections, :ref:`FInterface.Usage`, :ref:`FInterface.OptionalOutputs`, :ref:`FInterface.Rootfinding` and